hamadmarri/cacule-cpu-scheduler/README.md

 * RT and other runqueues are just the same as the CFS's.
 * A task gets preempted in every tick.
 If the clock ticks in 250HZ (i.e. `CONFIG_HZ_250=y`) then a task runs for 4 milliseconds and then got preempted if there are other tasks in the runqueue.
-* Wake up tasks preempt currently running tasks.
+* Wake up tasks preempt currently running tasks if its HRRN value is higher.
-* This scheduler is designed for desktop and mobile usage since it is about responsiveness.
+* This scheduler is designed for desktop usage since it is about responsiveness.
 It may be not bad for servers.
+* Cachy might be good for mobiles or Android since it has high responsiveness.
+Cachy need to be integrated to Android, I don't think the current version it is ready to go without some tweeking and adapting to Android hacks.

 ## How to apply the patch
+1. Install the folder linux-(version)-cachy which is the good to go patched linux kernel.
+2. Or patch it yourself
     * Download the linux kernel (https://www.kernel.org/) that is same version as the patch (i.e if patch file name is cachy-5.7.6.patch, then download https://cdn.kernel.org/pub/linux/kernel/v5.x/linux-5.7.6.tar.xz)
     * Unzip linux kernel
     * Download cachy patch file and place it inside the just unzipped linux kernel folder
     * cd linux-(version)
     * patch -p1 < cachy-5.7.6.patch
     * **`make menuconfig` make sure to disable `FAIR_GROUP_SCHED` and `NUMA`**
     * To build the kernel you need to follow linux build kernel tutorials.

 ## Complexity
 * The complexity of Enqueue and Dequeue a task is `O(1)`.